 For question (1)(b)(iv)(B), Table 8 is provided for program participants’ use, however local data and local knowledge, including information obtained through the community participation process, may be particularly useful in answering this portion of the question.

-For question (1)(b)(v), refer to Table 8 and Map 5.
+For question (1)(b)(v), refer to Table 8 and Map 5 and the Map 5 Query Tool.
 Table 8 includes development-level demographic characteristics of residents of three program categories (public housing, project-based Section 8, and Other HUD Multifamily).
 Map 5 shows the location of individual developments for four program categories (public housing, project-based Section 8, Other HUD Multifamily, and LIHTC).
 Note that census tract boundaries may not align with “neighborhoods” or “areas” as commonly understood at the local level, and local knowledge may be useful to assist in the comparison.

-Please note that HUD will add functionality to the Data and Mapping Tool to further sort and export census tract and occupancy demographic data from Map 5 to generate a table for the categories of publicly supported housing (i.e., public housing, project-based Section 8, Other HUD Multifamily Assisted developments (e.g., Sections 202 and 811), and LIHTC, provided that it will exclude occupancy demographic data for LIHTC developments, which should be analyzed using local data and local knowledge).
-Until such time, HUD provides program participants and the public with this data in an alternate tabular format in three ways: (1) directly to program participants, (2) through a link on the HUD Exchange AFFH webpage, and (3) as a hyperlink for download in Map 5 of the Data and Mapping Tool.
+The Map 5 Query Tool allows sorting and exporting of census tract and occupancy demographic data from Map 5 to generate a table for the categories of publicly supported housing (i.e., public housing, project-based Section 8, Other HUD Multifamily Assisted developments (e.g., Sections 202 and 811), and LIHTC, provided that it excludes occupancy demographic data for LIHTC developments, which should be analyzed using local data and local knowledge).

 Compare the demographic occupancy data of developments to the areas in which they are located.

+Publicly Supported Housing: Disparities in Access to Opportunity

-For question (1)(c)(i), refer to the opportunity indicators analyzed in Section D, and Maps 5 and 6, which are race/ethnicity dot density maps showing the locations of publicly supported housing developments (Map 5) and rates of Section 8 voucher utilization (Map 6) with R/ECAP outlines.
+For question (1)(c)(i), refer to the opportunity indicators analyzed in Section B, and Maps 5 and 6, which are race/ethnicity dot density maps showing the locations of publicly supported housing developments (Map 5) and rates of Section 8 voucher utilization (Map 6) with R/ECAP outlines.
 Compare the locations of publicly supported housing to Maps 9 through 15, which depict the opportunity indicators.
 Note that while the location of housing may be relevant to analysis, it is not the only factor in analyzing disparities in access to opportunity.
 “Access” in this context encompasses consideration of infrastructure or policies related to where a person lives that impact an individual’s ability to benefit from an opportunity, such as available transportation to a job, school enrollment policies, program eligibility criteria, or local labor laws.
 As noted above, Map 5 does not distinguish between developments that serve families, elderly, or persons with disabilities; however, projects serving these populations often reveal distinct patterns.
 Local knowledge may be particularly useful in answering this portion of the question.

+Publicly Supported housing: Additional Information

 For question 2(a), understanding the limitations of the HUD-provided data discussed in the introduction to the instructions, using local data and knowledge, complete question (2).
 The Fair Housing Act protects individuals on the basis of race, color, religion, sex, familial status, national origin, or having a disability or a particular type of disability.
-HUD has provided data for this section only on race/ethnicity, national origin, family status, and limited data on disability.
+HUD has provided data for this section only on race/ethnicity, national origin, familial status, and limited data on disability.
 Include any relevant information about other protected characteristics – but note that the analysis of disability is also specifically considered in Section V(D).
 Program participants may include an analysis of disability here, but still must include such analysis in Section V(D).